sonocotta/raspberry-media-center/README.md

 curl -sL https://raw.githubusercontent.com/sonocotta/raspberry-media-center/refs/heads/main/firmware/cloud-init/configure-louder-diet-pi.sh | sudo bash
 ```

 The DietPi variant handles DietPi-specific differences automatically: it detects the correct boot config and overlays path (`/boot/firmware/` on newer images, `/boot/` on older ones), and uses `dietpi-set_hardware` to enable I2C instead of `raspi-config` (which is not present on DietPi).
-This script assumes that you already had initial configuration steps done, like configuring network and setting up the dierpi/root user.
+This script assumes that you already have initial configuration steps done, like configuring the network and setting up the dierpi/root user.

-Make sure to check what is inside these scripts, as you should not `curl internet.links | sudo bash` in general ;)
+Make sure to check what is inside these scripts, as you should not `curl link-from-the-internet | sudo bash` in general ;)

 **1X Hat/Media Center (TAS5805M):** Use the single DAC overlay: